 My personal take-aways

 Yes, Ken Robinson has raised his finger with this book, and it’s pointed right at governments and policy makers.
 But it’s more than that.
 While admitting that we’re standing in front of a big pile of broken processes, he also shows us how we can start picking them up and piecing them back together.
-Definitely a recommended read!
+Let’s all rally together for more Creative Schools.

 What else can you learn from the blinks?